tnathu-ai/Classify-House-Price-Ranges-Hanoi/README.md

 ===========================================================================

-## Predicting Sale Price of Houses
+## Predicting Sale Price Ranges of Houses in Hanoi

-The aim of the project is to build a machine learning model to predict the sale price of homes based on different explanatory variables describing aspects of residential houses.
+The aim of the project is to build a machine learning model to predict and classify the sale price ranges of homes based on different explanatory variables describing aspects of residential houses.

 ### Why is this important?